 A: Equipped with locks, shredding collection containers are designed to keep documents secure before they’re shredded.
-Once a document is deposited inside, it cannot be removed except by someone with the key.
+Once someone deposits a document inside, only someone with a key can remove the contents.
 When used in a scheduled shredding solution, shredding containers prevent unwanted, confidential documents from piling up next to printers, photocopiers and in other high-traffic areas where they may be stolen.

 Q: What is NAID AAA Certified Shredding Services?

 A: NAID stands for the National Association of Information Destruction, the international trade association for companies providing information destruction services.
 The NAID AAA Certification Program establishes standards for a secure destruction process in the areas of operational security, employee hiring and background screening, responsible paper disposal, and insurance coverage.
-When a NAID Member has completed a successful audit, they’re issued a certificate showing their company name, type of operations, and the specific materials they are certified to destroy.
-Using a NAID AAA Certified shredding provider ensures your documents receive the highest level of privacy protection.
+When a NAID Member completes a successful audit, they recieve a certificate showing their company name, type of operations, and the specific materials they are certified to destroy.
+Therefore, using a NAID AAA Certified shredding provider ensures your documents receive the highest level of privacy protection.

 Q: What happens to the paper after it has been shredded?

 A: We recycle all shredded paper.
 Partnering with CI Information Management not only keeps your information secure, but also it helps keep this earth a little greener.
 Each ton of recycled paper can save 17 trees, 380 gallons of oil, three cubic yards of landfill space, 4000 kilowatts of energy, and 7000 gallons of water.
-Recycling is good for the economy and good for the environment.
+In other words, recycling is good for the economy and good for the environment.
 For more information, visit the National Recycling Coalition online at www.nrcrecycles.org.

 If you have a document shredding question we haven’t answered here, please let us know.
 We love answering your questions!